Delaware Court Records

 In the State of Delaware, the Justice of Peace Court and the Court of Common Pleas Traffic Court in New Castle County have concurrent jurisdiction to hear traffic violation matters.
 Part of the state’s judicial system, they’re authorized by statute to hear and exact judgment on offenders who violate the motor vehicle laws and regulations of the State.
 The Justice of Peace Court has original jurisdiction over Delaware traffic violations and infractions; including traffic offenses committed by juveniles aged 16 to 17 years old, or older.
 Given that the violation is not within the Family Court’s jurisdiction.

 Ticketed motorists who have been convicted in the Justice of Peace Court can appeal to transfer their cases to the Court of Common Pleas Traffic Court.
-The Court of Common Pleas Traffic Court has a distinct procedure where it combines the arraignment and trial into one court appearance to expedite the trial process and it can accept all appeals except motor vehicle violations that involved driving after judgment prohibited and driving under the influence.
+The Court of Common Pleas Traffic Court has a distinct procedure where it combines the arraignment and trial into one court appearance to expedite the trial process and it can accept appeals except motor vehicle violations that involved driving after judgment prohibited and driving under the influence.

 What to Do When You Get a Traffic Ticket in Delaware